oinone/oinone-docs/en/DevManual/Tutorials/Back-endFramework/chapter2-a-new-application.md

 ## (III) Configure the Startup Project's YAML File
-Add configurations related to the `expenses` module in the `application-dev.yml` configuration file provided in the `src/main/resource/config` directory of the `trutorials-boot` project.
-Introduce the `expenses` module in the `pamirs.boot.modules` list and add the corresponding data source mapping in `pamirs.framework.data.ds-map`.
+Add configurations related to the `expenses` module to the `application-dev.yml` configuration file provided in the `src/main/resource/config` directory of the `trutorials-boot` project.
+Append the `expenses` module to the `pamirs.boot.modules` list, and also add the corresponding data source mapping in `pamirs.framework.data.ds-map`.

 ```java
 pamirs: